-Lanphier Trail has it all - beautiful setting, trout pools, interesting names along its length, history, geology and great vistas from the mountain tops in the Blue Range Primitive Area.
-As the trail winds in out of the Lanphier canyon, you are treated to scenic vistas of Bear Mountain, Lanphier Peak and views into Lanphier Canyon as you hit the high points and verdant riparian areas as the trail descends to the streambeds, providing a scenic access to the northeastern sections of the Blue range Primitive area.
+Lanphier Trail has it all - a beautiful setting, trout pools, interesting names along its length, history, geology, and incredible vistas from the mountain tops in the Blue Range Primitive Area.
+As the trail winds in out of the Lanphier canyon, you are treated to scenic vistas of Bear Mountain, Lanphier Peak, and views into Lanphier Canyon as you hit the high points and verdant riparian areas as the trail descends to the streambeds, providing a scenic access to the northeastern sections of the Blue range Primitive area.

 The trail starts at a corral on the Largo Canyon Trail.
-Lanphier Canyon has a rich collection of trees that makes this area a great Autumn Color hike - Boxelder, Gambel Oak, Arizona Walnut and Velvet ash cloak this area in golden glow as the trail climbs up half a mile to the top of the ridge and drops into the Lanphier Creek following it for the next 2.6 miles.
-At about 0.6 miles from the trailhead is the junction with the Largo Trail that follows the Largo Creek.
-Stay to the left and follow the Lanphier trail and at 1.5 miles you will encounter "Red Rock Pillars" - rock conglomerate walls that look purplish.
+Lanphier Canyon has a rich collection of trees that makes this area an excellent Autumn Color hike - Boxelder, Gambel Oak, Arizona Walnut, and Velvet Ash cloak this area in a golden glow as the trail climbs up half a mile to the top of the ridge and drops into the Lanphier Creek following it for the next 2.6 miles.
+About 0.6 miles from the trailhead is the junction with the Largo Trail #51 that follows the Largo Creek.
+Stay to the left and follow the Lanphier Trail, and at 1.5 miles, you will encounter "Red Rock Pillars" - rock conglomerate walls that look purplish.
 How did it ever get named "Red Rock Pillars"?
-Moister microclimates in this area benefit the big-tooth maple that grows here.
-Canyon grape and Virginia creeper are also abound in this area.
+Moister microclimates in this area benefit the Bigtooth Maple that grows here.
+Arizona Grape and Virginia Creeper are also abound in this area.
 Watch for Poison Ivy along the trail too.
-From here on the trail criss-crosses the creek many times until it reaches Indian Creek - a major tributary.
-This is an exceptionally rich riparian area and the pools of water are rich in trout making it an excellent spot to take a break.
+From here on, the trail crisscrosses the creek many times until it reaches Indian Creek - a major tributary.
+This is an exceptionally rich riparian area, and the pools of water are rich in trout, making it an excellent spot to take a break.

-A quick climb-out to leads to panoramic views of Bear Mountain, Lamphere Peak (More of the quirks: mis-spelling of Lanphier) and the canyon below.
-On the right side you see "Whoa Canyon" - named after riders "whoa & ing" their mounts as they came down the steep canyon walls.
-The trail continues up the north side of the canyon meandering through side canyons and a good spectrum of Blue vegetation of ponderosa pine and white fir in the cooler upper reaches; pinyon, juniper and scrub oak on the harsher southern slopes and dropping back into the canyon and its rich riparian cover.
-You arrive at the lush Cashier's spring, 5.0 miles from the trail head.
-The steep hill just above Cashier's spring is Banker's Hill.
+A quick climb-out to leads to panoramic views of Bear Mountain, Lamphere Peak (More of the quirks: mis-spelling of Lanphier), and the canyon below.
+On the right side, you see "Whoa Canyon" - named after riders "whoa & ing" their mounts as they came down the steep canyon walls.
+The trail continues up the north side of the canyon meandering through side canyons and a good spectrum of Blue vegetation of ponderosa pine and white fir in the cooler upper reaches; pinyon, juniper, and scrub oak on the harsher southern slopes and dropping back into the canyon and its rich riparian cover.
+You arrive at the lush Cashier Spring, 5.0 miles from the trailhead.
+The steep hill just above Cashier Spring is Banker's Hill.
 Again, there is lore to these names & thanks to early cattle ranchers who raised cattle in this area.
-(Cash Cow? - raise cattle in the mountains and take them up trail to make money)
+(Cash Cow? - raise cattle in the mountains and take them up the trail to make money)

-The trail climbs up from Cashier's spring for 0.6 miles where it meets up with Cow Flat Trail.
-The last part of the trail heads through ponderosa pines and is quite uneventful.
-Cashier's Spring is a good turn around point unless you absolutely have to follow the trail to its very end.
+The trail climbs up from Cashier Spring for 0.6 miles, where it meets up with Cow Flat Trail #55.
+The last part of the trail heads through ponderosa pines and is relatively uneventful.
+Cashier Spring is a good turnaround point unless you absolutely have to follow the trail to its very end.
 You can also use the Cow Flat Trail #55 as a connecter trail to the S Canyon Trail #53 for a 12.4 miles loop trail.

 Beyond Indian Creek Canyon the trail slants up the canyon slopes to offer even broader panoramas to the south and west.
 About one half mile beyond the confluence of Lanphier and Indian Creeks, the trail climbs the north slope of the canyon and meanders through a series of secluded basins before dropping back into the canyon.
 Vegetation varies as the trail gains and looses altitude and the area through which it passes becomes more or less exposed.
 Trailside trees vary through the entire range found in the Blue with ponderosa pine and white fir holding the high ground and cool sheltered areas, while pinyon, juniper and scrub oak claim the hotter, dryer south slopes.
 Maples, walnuts, alders and box elders thrive in the streamside oases.